Democratic Republic of the Sudan: National Revolutionary Command Council

 The coup leaders, joined by Babiker Awadallah, the former chief justice who had been privy to the coup, constituted themselves as the ten-member National Revolutionary Command Council (NRCC), which possessed collective executive authority under Nimeiri's chairmanship.
 On assuming control, the NRCC proclaimed the establishment of a "democratic republic" dedicated to advancing independent "Sudanese socialism."
 The NRCC's first acts included the suspension of the Transitional Constitution, the abolition of all government institutions, and the banning of political parties.
 The NRCC also nationalized many industries, businesses, and banks.
 Furthermore, Nimeiri ordered the arrest of sixty-three civilian politicians and forcibly retired senior army officers.

 Awadallah – appointed prime minister to form a new government that would implement NRCC policy directives – wanted to dispel the notion that the coup had installed a military dictatorship.
 He presided over a twenty-one-member cabinet that included only three officers from the NRCC, among them its chairman, Nimeiri, who was also defense minister.
 The cabinet's other military members held the portfolios for internal security and communications.
-Nine members of the Awadallah regime were allegedly communists, including one of the two southerners in the cabinet, John Garang, minister of supply and later minister for southern affairs.
+Nine members of the Awadallah regime were allegedly communists, including one of the two southerners in the cabinet, Joseph Garang, minister of supply and later minister for southern affairs.
 Others identified themselves as Marxists.
 Since the NRCC lacked political and administrative experience, the communists played a significant role in shaping government policies and programs.
 Despite the influence of individual SCP members, the NRCC claimed that its cooperation with the party was a matter of convenience.

 In November 1969, after he claimed the regime could not survive without communist assistance, Awadallah lost the prime ministership.
 Nimeiri, who became head of a largely civilian government in addition to being chief of state, succeeded him.
 Awadallah retained his position as NRCC deputy chairman and remained in the government as foreign minister and as an important link with leftist elements.

 Conservative forces, led by the Ansar, posed the greatest threat to the NRCC.
 Imam al-Hadi al-Mahdi had withdrawn to his Aba Island stronghold in the Nile, near Khartoum, in the belief that the government had decided to strike at the Ansar movement.
 The Imam had demanded a return to democratic government, the exclusion of communists from power, and an end to NRCC rule.
 In March 1970, hostile Ansar crowds prevented Nimeiri from visiting the island for talks with the imam.
 Fighting subsequently erupted between government forces and as many as 30,000 Ansar.
 When the Ansar ignored an ultimatum to surrender, army units with air support assaulted Aba Island.
 Around 3,000 people died during the battle.
 The Imam escaped only to be killed while attempting to cross the border into Ethiopia.
 The government exiled al-Hadi al-Mahdi's nephew and former Prime Minister Sadiq al-Mahdi to Egypt, where Nasser promised to keep him under guard to prevent him from succeeding his uncle as head of the Ansar.